Shnavo/Map_sharing/README.md

 # Google Drive Map Synchronizer

-A robust Python-based utility designed to automatically synchronize local map files (.fwl, .db) with Google Drive.
+Python-based utility designed to automatically synchronize local map files (.fwl, .db) with Google Drive.
 The script intelligently compares modification timestamps to decide whether to upload local changes to the cloud or download updates to the local machine.

 ## Features
 - Two-Way Synchronization: Compares modification times between local and remote files.